 Toxicity with ipi3 was lower than with ipi10; however, both had treatment-related discontinuations and death.

 The study concluded that evidence no longer supports a role for HDI as adjuvant therapy for patients with high-risk melanoma.
 Further, ipi3 provides OS data superior to ipi10 compared with HDI.
-The role of ipilimumab as adjuvant monotherapy is unclear because CheckMate 238 demonstrated that nivolumab was superior to ipi10 in improving RFS, with OS data still maturing.
+The role of ipilimumab as adjuvant monotherapy is unclear because the CheckMate 238 trial demonstrated that nivolumab was superior to ipi10 in improving RFS, with OS data still maturing.

 An updated analysis was performed at a median follow-up of 5.3 years.[22]